c-hutch/examplecli/README.md

-# A sample containerized CLI Python app
+# A basic example/template for a containerized Python CLI app